Organic honey from Brazil

 3. Social: training for young people

-With Collibri Foundation, we are also supporting a training project in Minas Gerais and Rio Grande do Norte for around 40 local young people, in collaboration with Trias and Unicafes.
+With Colruyt Group Foundation, we are also supporting a training project in Minas Gerais and Rio Grande do Norte for around 40 local young people, in collaboration with Trias and Unicafes.
 Through quality training in beekeeping, we aim to awaken their sense of entrepreneurship and give them the opportunity to generate income independently.
 The focus is on ecological farming techniques and strengthening their professional network.

 Beekeeper in Brazil